 What phones use pixel binning?

 More and more smartphones use pixel binning each year across all manufacturers.
 As a general rule, a quick way to tell if a device offers pixel binning is if its camera has a really high pixel count.
-The 200-megapixel Samsung Galaxy S23 Ultra and 108-megapixel Samsung Galaxy S21 Ultra, for instance, use pixel binning, as does the main 50MP sensor on the Google Pixel 7 Pro (50MP binned to 12.5MP) and its telephoto camera (48MP binned to 12MP).
+The 200-megapixel Samsung Galaxy S23 Ultra and 108-megapixel Samsung Galaxy S21 Ultra, for instance, use pixel binning, as does the main 50MP sensor on the Google Pixel 7 Pro (50MP binned to 12.5MP), its telephoto camera (48MP binned to 12MP).
+The recently announced Google Pixel 8 and Pixel 8 Pro with 50MP main camera sensor (50MP binned to 12.5MP).

 And it’s not just rear cameras.
 Many manufacturers now offer pixel binning in the front selfie cameras, as well.
 Which makes sense when you think about it.
 You’re most likely going to be taking a selfie in one of two places – on holiday or out at night with friends.
 In those latter low-light conditions, a pixel-binned image will be a lot clearer and have better colours.